prtk1729/AI_System_for_Seed_Quality_Testing/README.md

    Stochastic gradient descent with batch_size of 256 was used to update the parameters, starting with learning rate of 10−3, in conjunction with a momentum term of 0.1.

    We anneal the learning rate throughout training manually when the validation error plateaus.
-## Classifying the sack of images after doing segmentation to get the single seed image.
-   TODO

 ## Future  Work